GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 {% endAside %}

-- [**storage.session**][prop-session]
+[storage.session][prop-session]
-  - Holds data in memory for the duration of a browser session.
-  - By default, not exposed to content scripts, but behavior can be changed by setting [`chrome.storage.session.setAccessLevel()`][method-access-level].
-  - Quota limitation is 1 MB approx.
-  - Consider using it to store global variables across service worker runs.
+: Holds data in memory for the duration of a browser session.
+By default, it's not exposed to content scripts, but this behavior can be changed by setting [`chrome.storage.session.setAccessLevel()`][method-access-level].
+The quota limitation is 1 MB approx. Consider using it to store global variables across service worker runs.

-- [**storage.managed**][prop-managed]
+[storage.managed][prop-managed]
-  - Administrator can use a [schema][manifest-storage] and enterprise policies to configure a supporting extension's settings in a managed environment.
+: Administrator can use a [schema][manifest-storage] and enterprise policies to configure a supporting extension's settings in a managed environment.
+This storage area is read-only.
-  - Storage is read-only.

 ## Manifest {: #manifest}